aadhityasw/VIT-Labs/Parallel_Distributed_Computing_CSE_4001/MPI_Introduction_Lab_5/README.md

 <br>

-In the final program of this lab, we use various constructs of MPI, to understand the connection data of the various nodes involved in the communication channel.
+In the final program of this lab, we use various constructs of MPI, to understand the connection data of the various processors involved in the communication channel.